kust1q/github-activity/README.md

-# A simple parser for the latest activity on github.com
+# The parser for the latest activity on github.com

 ## Description

-Second simple roadmap project, CLI
+Second roadmap backend project, CLI

 ## Usage